Dhyana in Buddhism: Nirodha-samāpatti

-Beyond the dimension of neither perception nor non-perception lies a state called nirodha samāpatti, the "cessation of perception, feelings and consciousness".
+Beyond the dimension of neither perception nor non-perception lies a state called nirodha samāpatti, the "cessation of perception and feeling".

 Only in commentarial and scholarly literature, this is sometimes called the "ninth jhāna".
 Another name for this state is saññāvedayitanirodha ("cessation of perception and feeling").
 According to Buddhaghosa's (XXIII, 18), it is characterized by the temporary suppression of consciousness and its concomitant mental factors, so the contemplative reaches a state unconscious (acittaka) for a week at most.
 In the nirodha the meditator is not dead: life-force (āyu) and bodily heat (usmā) remain.
 Neuroscientists have recently studied this phenomenon empirically and proposed a model for its neural-substrate.

 Broader dhyana-practices

 While dhyana typically refers to the four jhanas/dhyanas, the term also refers to a set of practices which seem to go back to a very early stage of the Buddhist tradition.
 These practices are the contemplation on the body-parts and their repulsiveness (patikulamanasikara); contemplation on the elements of which the body is composed; contemplation on the stages of decay of a dead body; and mindfulness of breathing (anapanasati).
 These practices are described in the Satipatthana Sutta of the Pali canon and the equivalent texts of the Chinese agamas, in which they are interwoven with the factors of the four dhyanas or the seven factors of awakening (bojjhanga).
 This set of practices was also transmitted via the Dhyana sutras, which are based on the Sarvastivada-tradition, forming the basis of the Chan/Zen-tradition.